AyrtonB/Merit-Order-Effect/write-up/outline.md

 - MOE: 5.29 ct/kWh
 - Year(s): 2011-2013
 - Location: Germany
-- Method: They fit a non-linear (dual-exponential) marginal cost curve for dispatchable generation (gradient of my curve)
+- Method: They fit a non-linear (dual-exponential) marginal cost curve for dispatchable generation, essentially a parametric version of my approach.
+They fit a different curve for each year.
 - DOI: 10.1016/j.rser.2015.12.003
 - Journal: Renewable and Sustainable Energy Reviews
-- Notes: States that without RES Germany would have had power shortages
+- Notes: States that without RES Germany would have had power shortages. "linear regression models ... do not account for scarcity effects", "prices rise exponentially and linear approximation is responsible for a strong under-estimation of price increases.".

 ##### McConnell et al. (2013)
 - MOE: 8.6% price reduction, savings of A$1.8 billion (for 5 GW solar)